Akigeor/Akigeor.github.io/_pages/cv.md

 {% include base_path %}

-I am an undergraduate student from Shanghai Jiao Tong University (SJTU) ACM Honors Class**, **Zhiyuan College (an honors college) and major in computer science.
+Hi, I am an undergraduate student from Shanghai Jiao Tong University (SJTU) ACM Honors Class, Zhiyuan College (an honors college) and major in computer science.
 I have a great passion on my major and enjoy conducting scientific research.
 I am determined to join the academia in the future.

 # Contact